Quick start - Microsoft Teams for Education admins

-In most organizations, you’ll want to conduct an initial Teams pilot with your stakeholders, champions, and early adopters for one or more of the scenarios you selected above.
+You’ll want to conduct an initial Teams pilot with your educators, both champions and early adopters, for one or more of the scenarios you selected above.
 A pilot gives you valuable information about how Office 365 and Teams are received in your organization.
 Select an interested group of users and a prioritized business scenario to get started.
-Figure 2 shows some example scenarios.

 Once your pilots are complete, you’ll have the feedback you need to plan your broad Teams deployment.
-Large organizations often deploy in phases to manage the onboarding and training work required to implement a quality user experience.
-Be sure your deployment plan integrates your prioritized scenarios to ensure your users are getting the most from Office 365 and Teams.
+Be sure your deployment plan integrates your prioritized scenarios to ensure your school is getting the most from Office 365 and Teams.

-Deploying software is not the only thing required to drive change in your organization.
-Empowering collaboration is more about people than technology.
-To successfully drive adoption of Office 365 and Teams, stay focused on your users’ experience.
+To successfully drive adoption of Office 365 and Teams, stay focused on your educator’s experience.
 Here’s a quick checklist of our best practices to get you started.
-Microsoft partners can also help you design the right adoption plan for your organization.

-- Read Office 365 Adoption Guidance for best practices.
-Use our article on creating a change management strategy for Microsoft Team to document your approach.
+- Read the Office 365 Adoption Guidance for best practices.
+Also available to you is our supplemental content for creating a change management strategy for Microsoft Teams to document your approach.

-- Study Office 365 activity reports to understand usage across your environment.
-If you aren’t an Office 365 admin for your company, ask your admin to give you Reports Reader permissions so you can access activity reports.
+- Study Office 365 activity reports to understand usage across your school.
+If you aren’t an Office 365 admin, ask your admin to give you Reports Reader permissions so you can access activity reports.

-Capture feedback from your users on their experience with Office 365 and Teams.
-Use a public channel in Teams when your organization has fewer than 2500 individuals.
-Use a public group in Yammer when your organization is larger than this current membership limit in Teams.
+- Capture feedback from your educators on their experience with Office 365 and Teams.
+Use a channel in Teams when your school has fewer than 5000 individuals.
+Use a public group in Yammer when your school is larger than this current membership limit in Teams.

-Nurture your champions and highlight your wins.
-Reward employees for embracing these new tools and using them in innovative ways that relate to business outcomes for your company.
-This, above anything, will ensure continued adoption of Office 365 and Teams.
+- Nurture your champions and highlight your wins.
+Reward educators for embracing these new tools and using them in innovative ways.
+This, above anything, ensures continued adoption of Office 365 and Teams.

 Turn on or turn off Microsoft Teams licenses

-Before you turn on Teams for your entire institution, make sure you have the proper controls in place.
-A piloting program will help significantly to ensure the proper users are able to use and give feedback on what types of controls will enhance the usage and management of the product.
+Before you turn on Teams for your school, make sure you have the proper controls in place.
+A piloting program helps significantly to ensure the proper users are able to use and give feedback on what types of controls enhance the usage and management of the product.